KostikovE/KostikovE/README.md

 Here are some info about me:
+- ⚓ I'm studying IT and Mathematics in Oryol State University
 - 🔭 I’m currently working on Web-programming
-- 🌱 I’m currently learning HTML CSS and German
+- 🌱 I’m currently learning HTML CSS and German language
-- 👯 I’m looking to collaborate on my project
 - 💬 Ask me about everything
 - 📫 How to reach me: uitro355@gmail.com